Raleigh Convention Center with Rooftop Solar

 Jump To:

-The energy it takes to power our buildings—homes, schools, businesses--is an important part of Raleigh’s Community Climate Action Plan (CCAP).
-For the City, energy is also one of our largest operating expenses.
+Understanding and managing the energy we use to power our buildings is an important part of Raleigh’s Community Climate Action Plan (CCAP).
+In fact, buildings and energy account for nearly half of community greenhouse gas emissions in the city.
 We can improve the impacts of our energy use on climate change by using less energy (conserving energy), reducing the amount of energy it takes to do what we need to do (using energy more efficiently), or reducing the amount of carbon released from the energy we use (using renewable energy).

-The City of Raleigh has several energy initiatives.
-We work on energy conservation, energy efficiency, and renewable energy.
-We are committed to improving how we use energy and using new energy technologies in order to reduce our greenhouse gas emissions and save money for our residents.
+The City of Raleigh has several energy initiatives that cover all of these areas: energy conservation, energy efficiency, and renewable energy.
+We are committed to improving how we use energy and using new energy technologies to reduce our greenhouse gas emissions and save money for our residents.

 Energy Efficiency

 The City applies high standards for energy efficiency for all new municipal buildings and building upgrades.
-We also test and apply new technologies with the potential to provide energy savings, while maintaining the same level of service and safety for our residents.
+We also test and apply new technologies with the potential to provide energy savings while maintaining the same level of service and safety for our residents.
+Learn about energy efficiency in Raleigh in more depth here

 Leadership in Energy and Environmental Design (LEED) Buildings